rr39943/pop_density-edu_level/README.md

 ```

 ## Usage
-* Build processed data: run the Snakefile with command "snakemake"
+* To build processed data, run the Snakefile with command "snakemake"
-* Clean the "intermidate_data" and "processed_data" with command "snakemake clean"
+* To clean the "intermidate_data" and "processed_data", you may use command "snakemake clean"
-* Launch the tests with command "python -m unittest"
+* To launch the tests, use command "python -m unittest"

 **Snakemake Rules:**